Revealing production networks from firm growth dynamics: Network correlation and random benchmarks

 We can see how these correlations decay with distance, by computing the values

 and

 namely the average of the non-lagged growth correlation between any two firms that are $k$-steps apart in the supply chain.
-We show this on Figure~\ref{fig:distance_corr}, C. The correlation between firms decays as their distance in the production networks increases, revealing again that the production networks mediates growth correlations between firms.
+We show this in Figure~\ref{fig:distance_corr}, C. The correlation between firms decays as their distance in the production networks increases, revealing again that the production network mediates growth correlations between firms.